trevorthornton/archivesspace-ajax-utility-plugin/README.md

 ## ArchivesSpace AJAX utility Plugin

-A simple plugin for ArchivesSpace to facilitate interaction with the backend via AJAX request initiated in Javascript.
-Requests are passed to a controller which validates permissions and interacts with the backend using the JSONModel::HTTP module, so user credentials and session tokens do not need to be handled in Javascript.
+A simple ArchivesSpace plugin to facilitate interaction with the backend via AJAX requests initiated in Javascript.
+Requests are passed to a controller that validates permissions and interacts with the backend using the JSONModel::HTTP module, so user credentials and session tokens do not need to be handled in Javascript.

 ## Installation

-1. Copy the 'ajax_utility' directory to the 'plugins' diectory in ArchivesSapce
+1. Copy the 'ajax_utility' directory to the 'plugins' diectory in ArchivesSpace
 2. Add the plugin to the list of plugin to load in `config/config.rb':
 ```
 AppConfig[:plugins] = ['ajax_utility', (other plugins that will use ajax_utility)]